North Bedfordshire Branch of the Campaign for Real Ale

-About 160 real arranged alphabetically on two back-to-back bars.
-We expect about half to come from 42 LocAle breweries within 25 miles of Bedford.
-A full beer list can be downloaded from this page in September.
+We offer 167 real ales arranged alphabetically on two back-to-back bars.
+Of these, 55 come from 19 LocAle breweries within 25 miles of Bedford.

 Cider and Perry - Main Hall

-About 50 real ciders and perries on a separate bar at the far left end of the main hall, next to the real ales.
+We offer 52 real ciders and perries on a separate bar at the far left end of the main hall, next to the real ales.
 Many will come from cider makers in Bedfordshire and neighbouring counties.
-A full cider list can be downloaded from this page in September.

 English Wines - Main Hall

 A small selection of fine English wines on a separate bar at the far right of the main hall, next to the real ales.
-We expect to source wines mainly from local vineyards in Bedfordshire, Cambridgeshire and Norfolk, plus two fine reds from Italy.
+We offer white and rosé wines from vineyards in Bedfordshire, Cambridgeshire and Norfolk, plus two fine reds from Italy.
 Wine glasses will be available at the bar in temporary exchange for your festival glass.

 International Beers - Howard Room (upstairs)

 Draught and bottled foreign beers from Belgium, Germany and other countries.
-We hope to include several from Bamberg, Bedford’s twin city in Bavaria.
+We expect one draught and one bottled beer from Bamberg, Bedford’s twin city in Bavaria.